NEW YORK (Reuters) - How do you keep a leader as verbally gaffe-prone as U.S. President George W. Bush from making even more slips of the tongue?

 Pronunciations were also provided for Kyrgyzstan (KEYR-geez-stan), Mauritania (moor-EH-tain-ee-a) and the Zimbabwe capital Harare (hah-RAR-ray).

-White House spokeswoman Dana Perino said the draft, labeled the 20th version and complete with typos and speechwriters’ cellphone numbers, had been turned over in advance to help U.N. interpreters who must simultaneously translate leaders’ speeches into several languages.
+White House spokeswoman Dana Perino said the draft, labelled the 20th version and complete with typos and speechwriters’ cellphone numbers, had been turned over in advance to help U.N. interpreters who must simultaneously translate leaders’ speeches into several languages.

 Bush’s text also had to be loaded onto a teleprompter to appear on screens in front of the podium as he spoke.